 S.J.
 Rever, Navy engineer, to ROIC, endorsed by B.W.
-Gillespie: Install A&R shop PBX in seperate small concrete building, not within A&R shop.
+Gillespie: Install A&R shop PBX in separate small concrete building, not within A&R shop.

 March 13, 1943

-James E. Dyer, CO NOB to ROIC: seperate splinter-proof building for 80 line PBX for A&R building approved.
+James E. Dyer, CO NOB to ROIC: separate splinter-proof building for 80 line PBX for A&R building approved.
 Estimated cost $1,350.
 Recommended high priority.

 April 7, 1943

 G.M.
 Palo of the Navy Electrical Engineer to Chief, Mechanical & Electrical Department: From verbal request of Mr. S.J.
 Rever with assistance of Mr. Brudwig from the DRMO's office, suggestions on cable sizes, routes, and trunking to Bell's Flat, Army #1 [present day Nemetz Park] , A&R, and JCP [present day control tower] switchboards.
 Included in the file is referenced drawing S.D.P.S.
 PS-347 marked Naval Operating Base Kodiak Alaska Radio Cables, confidential, Civil Dept. file No. K-3, dated 4-6-43.